 When incorporating a business internationally, it’s good to know that you’re entering into a strong and stable market, where the local government can support your international venture and not impose barriers to growth or investment.
-New Zealand is known to be not only one of the world’s freest economies but home to one of the world’s most stable democracies.
+New Zealand is known to be not only one of the world’s freest economies but also with a stable democracy.
 Setting up shop in New Zealand gives investors a number of wide-ranging benefits.

 As we have seen in nations like the United Kingdom and the United States, new governments or policies can have a significant impact on local and international business.
 Below, we take a closer look at politics and business opportunities in New Zealand as Labour enters its second year in government.